ManavGupta1005/FarmWeb/README.md

 • It has a history section which help the farmers keep a track of their uploaded produce and the customer to view the produce he/she has bought.
 • It also helps the farm laborer’s in finding jobs.

-The scope of this application currently includes all the cities and districts present in the state of Maharashtra

 SOFTWARES AND MODULES USED